From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 Overview of the Business System in This Project:¶

-This case study uses a simulated enterprise internal office system, building its observability from scratch using Guance
+This case uses a simulated enterprise internal office system, building observability from scratch using Guance.

-The observability setup chosen for this project is based on a standalone JAR package application
+The observability built in this example is based on a single-machine JAR package application.

 Project open-source address: https://gitee.com/y_project/RuoYi-Cloud